 Theresa began her career in financial services before transitioning into healthcare.
 As a Vice President for McKesson, she led top performing teams of medication safety, supply chain, nursing, and pharmacy consultants.
 She then joined Abbott Diagnostics as an Enterprise Manager, leading multi-disciplinary teams responsible for sales to the largest US health systems.
 She is currently serving on the board for ACHE Kentucky Chapter.
 Theresa received her BS in business administration and marketing from Murray State University.

 Chris has more than 30 years of marketing, product management and sales experience in healthcare.
 His resume includes almost 10 years leading the marketing and product management effort for Pyxis Medication Management (Cardinal/CareFusion).
-He followed that with two start-ups, Vocera, a Silicon Valley company, helping them through one of the most successful IPOs of 2012 and most recently with PharmRight, focused on population health and medication adherence.
+He followed that with positions at two start-ups, Vocera, a Silicon Valley company, helping them through one of the most successful IPOs of 2012 and most recently with PharmRight, focused on population health and medication adherence.

 Melinda has over 25 years of experience managing and developing lean process teams in operations, customer service, accounting, finance, and marketing.
 Prior to joining TAVHealth, Melinda led operations at IMED, Alaris, and Pyxis (Cardinal Health), as well as two medical start-ups.
 She received a BS in business administration from San Diego State, and is a CPA.